JackSmack1971/AgentGuideBook/README.md

 This summary provides a clear, step-by-step guide to resolving the `readline` module issue that users might encounter when working with the Agency Swarm framework on Windows.

 ---
-Based on the content provided, here's a GitHub Flavored Markdown (GFM) formatted guide summarizing how to use open-source models with the Agency Swarm framework:

----

 # Using Open-Source Models with Agency Swarm